jetbrains-academy/CppBasics/MemoryManagement/LinkedList/LinkedList/task.md

 For this scheme to work properly, we also have to initialize the `next` and `prev` fields of the `sentry` node.
 We can make them both point to the `sentry` node.
-Therefore, in our encoding, an empty list is modelled as a list consisting of a single sentinel node whose `next` and `prev` pointers form a cycle.
+Therefore, in our encoding, an empty list is modeled as a list consisting of a single sentinel node whose `next` and `prev` pointers form a cycle.
 Write code for the function `initList` implementing this idea (set the `data` field of the `sentry` node to `nullptr`):